hramose/lgenerator/readme.md

 php artisan makefast:scaffold tweet --fields="author:string, body:text"
 ```

-The only difference is that it will handle all of the boilerplate.
-This can be particularly useful for prototyping - or even learning how to do basic things, such as delete a record from a database table, or build a form, or perform validation on that form.
+Note that the generator works on a existing table, then you must create the migration first if the table not exist.

 ```

 Nice!
 A few things to notice here:

+- The controller for the object is created in app/Http/cruds
+- The model for the object is created in app/cruds
+- The generator will automatically create the views for this object in app/resources/views/cruds
+- The templates for the controller, model and views, are located in app/resources/templates/cruds
-- The generator will automatically set the `id` as the primary key.
+- The generator will automatically asume the `id` as the primary key.
-- It also will add the timestamps, as that's more common than not.
-- It parsed the `fields` options, and added those fields.
-- The drop method is smart enough to realize that, in reverse, the table should be dropped entirely.

 To declare fields, use a comma-separated list of key:value:option sets, where `key` is the name of the field, `value` is the [column type](http://four.laravel.com/docs/schema#adding-columns), and `option` is a way to specify indexes and such, like `unique` or `nullable`.
 Here are some examples: